Skip to main content

 note

 Global topic configurations apply only to new topics created after the policies are updated.
-Existing topics are not be affected by these changes.
+Existing topics are not affected by these changes.

 Change the default user group